spotinst/help/src/docs/ocean/tutorials/manage-virtual-node-groups.md

 * Security Groups: The security groups that apply to the VNG.
 You can choose up to five groups as per the [AWS limitation](https://docs.aws.amazon.com/vpc/latest/userguide/amazon-vpc-limits.html#vpc-limits-security-groups).
 * Subnets: The subnets that apply to the VNG.
 You can choose multiple subnets.
 * Root Volume Size: The root volume size in GiB.
 This field and `blockDeviceMappings` cannot be used in the same VNG.
-* Instance Profile: The iamRole object that is applicable to the instance profile.
+* Instance Profile: The iamRole object that applies to the instance profile.
 * User Data (Startup Script): User data script to set in Base64-encoded MIME.

 ### Node Selection Parameters

 This section lets you inform Ocean about the labels and taints set on the nodes.
-Ocean will use them to select the right VNG for a pending pod when they are set.
+When they are set, Ocean will use them to select the right VNG for a pending pod.

 * Node Labels: Key/Value pairs defined on the Kubernetes nodes.
 * Node [Taints](https://kubernetes.io/docs/concepts/scheduling-eviction/taint-and-toleration/): Triplets of Key, Value, and Effect defined on the Kubernetes nodes.